10. 1900 Galveston Hurricane

 1965 Palm Sunday Tornado Outbreak

 Some will say I chose these only because of their concurrence with religious holidays, and one could argue that any number of secular squalls—such as the 1935 Labor Day Hurricane, and the 1979 Presidents’ Day Storm—are more deserving.
 Still, violent storms on holy days carry the extra glamour of Biblical wrath.
 Wouldn’t it have been fun to watch an F5 tornado rip through South Carolina on Martin Luther King’s birthday?
-Then, standing behind a makeshift podium crafted from an uprooted gas pump, Kweise Mfume could have pointed towards heaven and said “Now, about that flag…”
+Then, standing behind a makeshift podium crafted from an uprooted gas pump, Kweise Mfume could have pointed towards heaven and said, “Now, about that flag…”

 4. 1962 Pacific Northwest Big Blow

 The wind was so strong on this day that planes were said to have “flown backwards.”
-(Begin ‘80s-style stand-up routine) It seems to me that a plane being blown backwards by wind is not flying at all.
+(Begin ‘80s-style stand-up routine) It seems to me that a plane being blown backward by wind is not flying at all.
 It’s CRASHING!
 (Big laugh).
 Besides, what kind of pilot would be stupid enough to fly into 170 mile-per-hour gusts?
 I once had a flight to Miami canceled because a butterfly in Thailand flapped its wings.
 (Smattering of polite, confused chuckles.
 Note: Use chaos theory bit for college crowds only).

 3. 1992 Hurricane Andrew